-Special Olympics South Dakota | South Dakota Community Foundation
+Special Olympics SD | South Dakota Community Foundation

-Special Olympics South Dakota
+Special Olympics SD

 Special Olympics South Dakota gave Watertown’s Justin Elliott the adventure of a lifetime.